ruben056/ezBanking/README.md

-=ezBanking application=
+ezBanking application
 -----------------------

-h3.abstract idea
+abstract idea
 ----------------
 It has crossed my mind that NoSQL and DDD would work well together because:
 - NOSQL storage seems a good fit to store the model as documents...
 - In DDD Invariants (consistency of model) is enforced in aggregates (and domain services) which overcomse the "problem" of schemaless storage

-h3.concrete
+concrete
 -----------
 Making a simple banking application using
 - NOSQL solution (mongodb) (no transactions)